stephen-drexler/disaster-recovery-management/README.md

 ### Solution

-Disaster Recovery Management will contain a 5 Tier architecture to maintain separation of concerns and insure future extendibility.
+Disaster Recovery Management will consist of a 5 tier architecture to maintain separation of concerns and insure future extendibility.

 - Common
 - Domain
 - Persistence
 - Services
 - Web

+---

 ### Domain